Making a difference

 Survivor or Enough – Woman’s Trust.
 They provide a safe, non-judgemental environment and specialist counselling for women to address the complex psychological impact of different types of domestic abuse.

-Shero or Love EU – Democracy: The Fight Back – a fundraiser for journalist Carole Cadwalladr so that she can continue to pursue her her investigation into data, disinformation and democracy, and the links between Brexit, Trump and Russia.
+Love EU – Democracy: The Fight Back – a fundraiser for journalist Carole Cadwalladr so that she can continue to pursue her her investigation into data, disinformation and democracy, and the links between Brexit, Trump and Russia.
 As seen on The Great Hack documentary on Netflix - a must watch if you haven't seen it.
 You can watch her TED talk here.

 STEMinist – Code to Inspire established in 2015 in Afghanistan – as the first coding school for young women – by Computer Science Professor Fereshteh Forough.
 Their aim is to empower young women in developing nations to drive economic and social progress by teaching them how to code, find programming jobs and launch technology ventures.